edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

 The `in_received` value indicates the highest sequence number of received messages that have been durably enqueued locally for handling.
-This value does not indicate the message has been handled fully, only that it is guaranteed to be handled in order of receipt.
+This value does not indicate the message has been handled fully, only that it is guaranteed to be handled at this point, preserving order.

 The `in_running_hash` is the running hash produced by hashing the `in_received` message concatenated with the previous `in_running_hash` value generated